Peru is located in the central part of South America along the west coast.

-There is no doubt that Peruvian food can compete with the best gastronomies in the world.
+There is no doubt that Peruvian food can compete with the best cuisine in the world.

 Just like the weather in Peru, food in Peru also varies from region to region.

-You will also find here the popular cuy (Guinea Pig).
+You will also find the popular cuye (Guinea Pig) here.